bianshuyan/mk/README.md

-The code is the ugly implementation of miniKanren.
+The code is easy and simple.